Radical Roots Nursery

 FARM DOG

-Sofia is our beloved farm dog, seen here in one of her favorite spots - nestled in our soil pile.
+Sofia is our beloved farm dog, seen here dutifully keeping an eye on the orchard.
 Born in Costa Rica, she has wholeheartedly embraced life in the Northeast.
 She’s a superb vole-catcher, an exuberant customer greeter (if you’ll have her), and in her free time, a couch potato and forest explorer.